loic-sharma/butter/README.md

     1. WPF
     1. WinForms
 1. Pigeon
+1. Tests
+    1. Integration tests
-1. TODO: Test that templates copied from Flutter are up-to-date.
+    1. Test that templates copied from Flutter are up-to-date.
 Ensure not missing new templates.
 1. Local engine
 1. Support x64 and arm64
 1. Docs
     1. Add-to-app
     1. How to bind to native code
-    1.
     1. How to deploy Butter app
+1. NativeAOT

 ### Useful resources